magento/devdocs/guides/v2.0/extension-dev-guide/depend-inj.md

 Creates an instance of `typeName` type and passes it in as an argument.
 Any class name, interface name, or virtual type name can be passed as `typeName`.

 Setting the `shared` property defines the lifestyle of a created instance.
-See [Lifecycle Management](#object-lifetime-management).
+See [Object Lifestyle Management](#object-lifestyle-management).

 ---